Do I have to become someone I'm not In Order to Lead?

 Adopt this style.
 Try this tip.
 Mirror this behavior.
 Play the game the way it has always been played.
 The unspoken assumption is that effectiveness at the highest levels requires a degree of compromise with your instincts, your values, the particular way you see and move through the world.
+In my experience, that assumption is wrong.
+And it is one of the most damaging ideas in leadership development.

 Startup Co-Founder and Chief Engineer